TomDonoghue/NeuroHistory/README.md

 # NeuroHistory

-This is a crowd-sourced collections of the 'best' papers from history, in neuroscience.
+This is a collections of the 'best' papers from history, in neuroscience.
+It is mostly crowd-sourced, from Twitter, with the call simply being: 'what are your favourite old papers, from before ~1970'.

+My motivation in this call was

 ## Papers